wchang17/js-dc-5/04-functions/slides.md

 ## Review
 - Each row will become a group of 3-4 students
 - Each group has a `warmup.js` file in the `exercises` directory
-- First group to finish their exercise wins
 - Once all groups finish, someone from each group will present their solution

 ---